 All MS students are eligible to register for COMS E6910.
 If you are a US citizen or a permanent resident, you are eligible to register for it as soon as you are in the MS program.
 If you are a J-1 visa holder, you can register after a semester of holding the J-1 status.
-If you are on F-1 visa, you must be in valid student status for one academic year (9 months) before you can register for COMS E6910.
+If you are on an F-1 visa, you must be in valid student status for one academic year (9 months) before you can register for COMS E6910.

 I read that the Fieldwork course will satisfy my program requirement.
 How does that work?

 Since the Fieldwork course is a 6000-level course, it will count as your general elective or a waiver replacement.
-Since this is a one-credit course, though, most students take it as an extra course instead of trying to fit it into the program plan.
+Since this is a one-credit course, most students take it as an extra course instead of trying to fit it into the program plan.

 How many hours can I work?